rq/django-rq/README.rst

             get_worker().work(burst=True)  # Processes all jobs then stop.
             ...                      # Asserts that the job stuff is done.

-Syncronous mode
+Synchronous mode
 ----------------

-You can set the option ``ASYNC`` to ``False`` to force synchronous operation.
-This will cause jobs to execute immediates and on the same thread, useful for testing and debugging.
-For example:
+You can set the option ``ASYNC`` to ``False`` to make synchronous operation the default for a given queue.
+This will cause jobs to execute immediately and on the same thread as they are dispatched, which is useful for testing and debugging.
+For example, you might add the following after you queue configuration in your settings file:

 .. code-block:: python